yus1108/mcf/README.md

 `KEYWORD_TYPEDEF` `<VariableSignature>` {`POINTING` `KEYWORD_BIND` `<MapInitializer>`} `SEMICOLON`

 #### EVALUATOR:
-* `IDENTIFIER` : represent a new type equivalent to source type with the size specified if any and/or the values specified if any.
+* `<VariableSignature>` : represent a new type equivalent to source type with the size specified if any and/or the values specified if any.
-* `<Type>` : represent a existing source type with a specified size of source type if any.
 * {`POINTING` `KEYWORD_BIND` `<MapInitializer>`} : represent values specified if any.
 If not, it will inherit values from the source type.
 * `<MapInitializer>` : for this expression, a key for each item must be identifier.